JamesOnwordi/CreaTube/README.md

 # CreaTube

 ## Project Idea
-CreaTube is an online sharing platform where creators upload models of games charater and gun models ideas
+CreaTube is a platform where creators upload models of games charater, gun models ideas

 ## API Used
 https://dash.valorant-api.com/